jengalas/pz-adventures-jekyll/_drafts/2021-09-16-acadia-adventures-2021-day-9.md

 The Shore Path wasn't overly busy today and we had opportunities to take a few photos and explore the rocks, plantings, and homes and inns along the route.
 I met another woman with a "real camera" while we walked around the cobbles on the beach.
 I tried to photograph the balance rock and small sea stack.
 Rich and dad spotted a woman with a tiny dog in a backpack carrier and two more in a baby stroller.

 After our walk and checking out the menu at Havana (still the nice summer menu) we split up for a few hours because Dad wanted to take the Park Loop Road bus around the park, and Rich wanted to check out the Acadia Outdoors store downtown.
-When we pased by Peekytoe Provisions, I spotted Karen from the Flowered Apron bakery delivering her goodies.
+When we passed by Peekytoe Provisions, I spotted Karen from the Flowered Apron bakery delivering her goodies.
 She confirmed that she will be open Saturday morning with lots of goodies including lemon bars, lemon-blueberry cake, apple walnut cake, and more.

 We didn't find much exciting at the shop, but we checked out Paddy's because I was interested in finding out whether they were open all afternoon or closed between lunch and supper.
 They are open straight through from noon-9pm, so no problems there.